canonical/cluster-api-k8s/docs/proposals/002-cluster-controller.md

 This section MUST mention any changes to the controlplane provider.
 -->

-`ControlPlaneReconciler` will watch for the `v1beta2.k8sd.io/in-place-upgrade-to` annotation on the `CK8sControlPlane` and will trigger rolling upgrades for every single control plane machine.
+`ControlPlaneReconciler` will watch for the `v1beta2.k8sd.io/in-place-upgrade-to` annotation on the `CK8sControlPlane` and will trigger in-place upgrades for every single control plane machine.
 Upon observing the `v1beta2.k8sd.io/in-place-upgrade-to` on `CK8sControlPlane` the flow will be like:

 1. List all the controlplane machines
 2. Apply `v1beta2.k8sd.io/in-place-upgrade-to` on one of the machines